 Successful GTM strategy generates business value that provides:

-- Decreased cost associated with failed product and services launches and promotional activities.
+- The decreased cost associated with failed product and services launches and promotional activities.

 - Improved productivity.

-- Increased customer engagement through better customer experiences.
+- Increase customer engagement through better customer experiences.

-- Maximize profit by minimizing workload and service cost.
+- Maximize profit by minimizing workload and service costs.

 - Reduced time to market.